Table of Contents

 The product experience encompasses the emotional impact that owning your product evokes—an amalgamation of its features and benefits.
 However, the product experience extends beyond features and benefits, as it delves into the emotional motivations reason why customers’ purchasing decisions and the significance your product holds in their lives.
 This experiential aspect serves as a core element that facilitates the expansion of your market positioning and the essence of your brand.

 Section (3): Substitutes with “Competing Solutions”

-Some companies claim that they have no direct competitors.
-However, the substitutes on the canvas aren’t just the obvious competitors.
-Instead, look for existing behaviors and coping mechanisms.
-How are people solving their Jobs to Be Done right now?
+While certain companies claim that they lack direct competitors, the substitutes on the canvas encompass more than just obvious competitors.
+Instead, it’s essential to identify existing behaviors and coping strategies.
+Consider how individuals currently fulfill their Jobs to Be Done.

 Value Proposition Canvas Benefits

 The Value Proposition Canvas is a fairly simple tool that allows you to establish a logical starting point for building and testing a product or service.

 The canvas allows for managing and enhancing existing Value Propositions, as well as for creating new ones.
 The great strength of the tool is that it will encourage you to empathize with your customers and translate customer needs into a product or solution that solves an important but underserved Job to be Done.